Rose City #1Rose City Golf Course

 Phone(s): (503) 253-4744

-Today, Rose City Golf Course is an 18-hole par 72 course with rolling fairways that are lined with a variety of large trees.
-Water comes into play on holes 10, 11, 14, and 15 and green side bunkers are well placed.
-Visit the rest of the Rose City Golf Course site and then call for a tee time.
+Today, Rose City Golf Course is an 18-hole, par-72 course with rolling fairways that are lined with a variety of large trees.
+Water comes into play on holes 10, 11, 14, and 15 and greenside bunkers are well placed.

 Golf course details